ruiz94/ruiz94/README.md

 - 👋 Hi, I’m @ruiz94
 - 👀 I’m interested in Web Development
+- 🌎 I'm based in Ciudad Victoria, Tamaulipas
 - 🌱 I focus on learning more about ReactJS
-- 📫 How to reach me ...
+- 📫 You can contact me at armando_ruiizz@hotmail.com
+- 🧠 I'm open to collaborating on interesting projects
+- 🐶 Pet friendly

 <!---
 ruiz94/ruiz94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.